oneEyedBunny/Crop-Swap/README.md

 1. Create way for users to upload photos of their swaps (S3)
 1. Create way for user to modify their username
 1. Create way for private messaging within the app

+# Code Improvements
+1. create function for login/logout, that works more cohesively, so I don't have to copy paste the and tweak it in each file.
+Also could I do a require in each file and export from just one place?
+1. Need to check code to see where I'm rejecting non trimmed username/pw (userroutes.js line 54)